D1no/projectorassist/README.md

 deno run -A npm:concurrently "cd server && deno task dev" "cd browser && deno task dev"
 ```

+## Using

+1. Open the browser at `http://localhost:3000` for the projector view.
+2. Open the browser at `http://localhost:3001/controller` for the controller view to keystone the image.

 ## Dependencies

 You need to have Deno v2.0.0 or later installed to run this repo.